Back to Colorado

 Traveling Animal Protection Act Environmental Education Program

-This act allows certain animals to be used in environmental education programs if specific requirements are met, including the involvement of accredited professionals.
+This law allows certain animals to be used in environmental education programs if the program is conducted by a professional with specific accreditation.

 What This Bill Does